 While the holidays are known to cause an uptick in depression and suicide, people instead come out to play in the warmer months, and they take their party favors with them.
 It’s recommended that people significantly increase their drug or alcohol prevention efforts, if needed, toward the end of spring (Palamar et al. 949).
 Especially for people newly in recovery, summers of sobriety can be plain tough if substance abuse is a big personal concern.

-Whether it’s smoking marijuana out on the stoop, drug-taking at concerts, or imbibing prescription drugs recreationally, it’s almost common knowledge that partying increases in the warmer weather.
-This is even more cause for concern in 2021 as medical emergencies inevitably rise not only for potentially diminished pandemic fear and the shirking of standard precautions from a false sense of vaccine security, but the so-called “normal” drug- or alcohol-related events that surge in the summer months.
+Whether it’s smoking marijuana out on the stoop, taking drugs at concerts, or imbibing prescription drugs recreationally, it’s almost common knowledge that partying increases in the warmer weather.
+This is even more cause for concern as medical emergencies rise.
+These cases are not only due to diminished pandemic fear and the shirking of standard precautions from a false sense of vaccine security, but the so-called “normal” drug- or alcohol-related events that surge in the summer months.

 A medical emergency can swiftly follow a first-time dose—or the first dose in a while—of drugs or alcohol.
 And according to six years’ worth of data (2011–2017) from National Surveys on Drug Use and Health of nearly 400,000 people aged 12 and up, even the first-time use of marijuana, cocaine, LSD, or ecstasy was significantly more likely to be in the summer compared to other seasons.

 With all the apparent drug and alcohol slip-ups related to summer, it logically follows that exposure and temptation will be higher.
 It also makes sense to engage in a bit of extra preparation to maintain your recovery.